 1st Round: Written Test

-It was a pen and paper test having only 3 coding question (Total Points: 25+15+10) but to be solved in 60 minutes (we need to write pseudo code and main focus in this round was only on your logic with the optimized code nothing else).
+It was a pen and paper test having only 3 coding questions (Total Points: 25+15+10) but to be solved in 60 minutes (we need to write pseudo code and the main focus in this round was only on your logic with the optimized code nothing else).

-(For this round total 24 guys were shortlisted.)
+(For this round total of 24 guys were shortlisted.)

-Following are the Factset Interview Questions asked to me.
+Following are the Factset Interview Questions asked me.

-- 4) As I directly tell them that I am not comfortable with C++, so they didn’t ask me any question related to it.
+- As I directly tell them that I am not comfortable with C++, so they didn’t ask me any questions related to it.
 Then in my resume C and Java were written, so only one question they asked me:

-Give problem which can be solved in Java but not in C.
+Give a problem that can be solved in Java but not in C.

-(I tried my level best but they crossed me down each time and in the end, I kept mum for 2 minutes and they understand that it is not possible for me so moved to next question)
+(I tried my level best but they crossed me down each time and in the end, I kept mum for two minutes and they understand that it is not possible for me so moved to the next question)

 SS -> (S), SSS-> (S)S, SSSS->((S)), SSSSS->((S))S, SSSSSS->((S)S)….

-i.e. even after encoding we should be able to decode it back to original.
+i.e. even after encoding, we should be able to decode it back to the original.

-- 6) Now one of them asked me about Anagram (if we have two strings and if they are having the same frequency of characters, those strings are called anagram).
+- Now one of them asked me about Anagram (if we have two strings and if they are having the same frequency of characters, those strings are called anagrams).

 He gave me relief in space complexity and find the solution in O (M+N) where M and N are the sizes of the strings.